Haricharan1212/IITM-Academics/EE2001 Digital Systems/Digsys Notes.md

 ## May 23
 ### Sequential circuits
 ![500](../Images/Pasted%20image%2020220523082447.png)
-Specified by a time sequency of inputs, outputs, internal states
+Specified by a time sequence of inputs, outputs, internal states

 - Synchronous ->
 	- happens at a particular clock frequency